DevWedeloper/portfolio/README.md

-# devwedeloper — Portfolio Website
+# DevWedeloper — Portfolio Website

 This is the source code for my personal portfolio site built with Astro, Svelte, and Tailwind CSS.